Data is a hugely valuable commodity and a powerful tool. It’s no accident both Google and Facebook’s business modelsare based on collecting user data.

 An inability to access robust, quality data can leave a company in the lurch when it comes to expansion or it could create heightened risks.
 Accessing KYC data in particular regions therefore needs to be built into the company’s risk strategy, and it needs to be a major consideration when selecting a technical partner to help orchestrate its data checks and automate KYC processes.

 Data is not always accurate.
-It can be out of date.
-It can be incorrect.
-It can be open to human error or human manipulation.
+It can be out of date, or might be incorrect.
+Data is open to human error and can also be manipulated.
 In a world where big decisions are driven by data, it’s really important to trust data sources or data providers.

 Inaccurate data leads to bad decisions, undermining the KYC process and the strength of a business.
 Customers who are entirely legitimate can find themselves rejected, while criminals can be allowed in.

-Using sources of trusted, accurate data is a good idea, as are robust verification processes that employ methods such matching customer information against two different data sets.
+It's a good idea to use sources of trusted, accurate data, as well as robust verification processes that employ methods such as matching customer information against two different data sets.

 With great power comes great responsibility